Skip to content

 • Consumer Products: Median cost is 7.5% of target revenue.

-The "Must-Fund" Buckets for Portfolio Paul
+The "Must-Fund" Buckets for PE Operating Partners

 You cannot effectively allocate capital if you don't know where the money burns.
 In a typical mid-market integration, 50% of your budget will vanish into severance and retention.
 That leaves very little for the actual work of systems integration unless you plan for it.